Table of Content

 - 2.4 GHz (widely used for Wi-Fi, Bluetooth, and Zigbee)

 Devices operating in ISM bands typically must adhere to specific power limits to minimize interference with other devices and systems.
-Used for various applications, including remote controls, smart meters, medical devices, and wireless sensors.
+These devices are used for various applications, including remote controls, smart meters, medical devices, and wireless sensors.

 The designated band, propagation characteristics, antenna sizes, and performance must be considered when designing IoT devices.

-SRD bands are radio frequencies designated for short-range communication applications.
-Like ISM bands, they are typically unlicensed but have more specific operational requirements regarding transmission power, range, and duty cycle.
+Certain frequency bands are regionally allocated for Short-Range Devices (SRDs), which are low-power radio transmitters intended for short-distance communication applications.
+Similar to ISM bands, these frequencies are typically unlicensed but may be subject to more specific operational restrictions such as limits on transmission power, range, and duty cycle.

 The primary reason for designating bands as short-range is to minimize interference with other licensed communication systems.
 Limiting the transmission range and power allows these systems to coexist without disrupting each other.